Ukraine–European Union relations: Popular support of Ukraine's integration with the European Union

-Accession to the European Union
+Accession of Ukraine to the European Union

 2002–2005

-In 2002, EU Enlargement Commissioner Guenther Verheugen said that "the European perspective for Ukraine does not necessarily mean membership in the next 10-20 years, although it is possible."
+On 12 January 2002, the European Parliament noted that Ukraine may enter the EU in the future.
+In 2002, EU Enlargement Commissioner Guenther Verheugen said that "the European perspective for Ukraine does not necessarily mean membership in the next 10-20 years, although it is possible".
 To join the European Union, the applicant state must meet the political and economic conditions commonly known as the Copenhagen Criteria (adopted at the Copenhagen Summit in 1993), namely a democratic government that recognizes the rule of law and relevant freedoms and institutions.
 According to the Maastricht Treaty, each current Member State, as well as the European Parliament, must agree on any enlargement.

+In 2003, Finnish Institute of International Affairs (FIIA) published report under the title «Ukraine in Tomorrow's Europe» by Arkady Moshes.
+In paper described possible ways to help Ukraine be integrated in EU and vice versa, and how to decrease Russia's influence in Ukraine.

 Obtaining the status of a full member of the EU as a strategic goal of Ukraine was first declared by President of Ukraine Viktor Yushchenko immediately after his election in early 2005.
 On 13 January 2005, the European Parliament almost unanimously (467 in favor, 19 against) adopted a resolution on the European Parliament's intentions to converge with Ukraine on membership.
 The European Commission notes that, although a certain preparatory period has yet to pass, the admission of new members is not ruled out.
-To which President Yushchenko responded with his intention to apply for membership "in the near future."
+To which President Yushchenko responded with his intention to apply for membership "in the near future".

 Several influential EU leaders at the time expressed support for improving ties with Ukraine.
 In particular, Polish Foreign Minister Adam Rotfeld stated on 21 March 2005 that Poland would support Ukraine's European integration aspirations under any circumstances.
 In particular, he said: "At this stage, we should focus on concrete steps of cooperation instead of empty talks about pan-European cooperation."
 Three days later, a survey in the six largest EU countries showed the commitment of EU citizens to accept Ukraine as a full member in the future.

-In October 2005, European Commission President Jose Manuel Barroso said that "Ukraine's future is in the EU."
+In October 2005, European Commission President Jose Manuel Barroso said that "Ukraine's future is in the EU".
 However, on 9 October 2005, the European Commission, in a new version of the Development Strategy Paper, stated that the implementation of enlargement plans (Croatia and the former Yugoslav Republics) could block the accession of Ukraine, Belarus and Moldova.
 Enlargement Commissioner Olli Rehn said the EU should avoid "too much enlargement", stressing that the current enlargement plan looks complete.

 Although Ukrainian officials and political scientists mentioned several specific dates for possible membership, only Ukraine's European Neighborhood Policy has been officially proposed to Ukraine by the EU so far.
 The presidential administration has been critical of the proposed status of neighborhood relations.